xiangivyli/data-science-portfolio/Data Platform Design for Healthcare Research (Database)/README.md

   <img src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/Data%20Platform%20Design%20for%20Healthcare%20Research%20(Database)/Image/Schema%20mindmap.png">
             </p>

-As the mindmap shows, clinical data comes from NHS and genetic data comes genetic detection organisation.
+As the mindmap shows, clinical data comes from NHS and genetic data comes from genetic detection organisation.
 The clinical data involves patient general information, and admission and treatment reccords.
 The genetic data involves detailed mutated genes and frequency and other parameters.

 ### Step 2: Use [drawSQL](https://drawsql.app/) to map it
 8 Tables for clinical data: